MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-security-and-separation-of-environment-access.md

 ﻿---
-title: Strategy for security and separation of environment access
+title: Security and separation of environment access strategy
 description: Learn about restricted access, separate environments, and other security controls ms.date: 03/09/2023 ms.topic: conceptual